cnosuke/mcp-fetch/README.md

 MCP Fetch Server is a Go-based MCP server implementation that provides URL fetching functionality, allowing MCP clients (e.g., Claude Desktop) to fetch content from URLs with automatic format conversion.

+MCP Fetch Server optimizes content for AI models by extracting only the meaningful content from web pages and converting it to token-efficient Markdown format, significantly reducing token usage while preserving the essential information.

 ## Features

 - MCP Compliance: Provides a JSON‐RPC based interface for tool execution according to the MCP specification.
 - URL Fetching: Fetch content from URLs with automatic format conversion.
+- Token Efficiency: Extracts only the main content from web pages and removes clutter like ads, navigation, and irrelevant elements, significantly reducing token usage with AI models.
-- Markdown Conversion: Automatically converts HTML content to Markdown for better readability.
+- Markdown Conversion: Automatically converts HTML content to Markdown for better readability and further token optimization.
-- Readability Enhancement: Uses go-readability to extract and clean up the main content from HTML pages, preserving titles and important content while removing clutter.
+- Readability Enhancement: Uses go-readability to preserve titles and important content while removing clutter.
-- Smart Content Processing: Includes title and excerpt information in the converted output, with fallback processing if the primary conversion fails.
+- Smart Content Processing: Includes title and author information in the converted output, with fallback processing if the primary conversion fails.
 - Content Type Detection: Returns appropriate content based on the Content-Type header.
 - Content Control: Supports content length limitation, offset, and raw content retrieval.